These days, it seems like there are as many website designs as there are businesses.

 Actually, that would make sense.
 Businesses are as individual and unique as their owners.
 And if they’re not, then they don’t stand out amongst the competition.

 So, how do you make your business website stand out from the competition when you have no idea how to create a website?

 - Use a business website design template and try to make it your own with some basic coding skills

-- Use a simple business website builder tool to build a custom site with no coding skills
+- Use a simple small business website builder tool to build a custom site with no coding skills

 The right answer for you will depend on your business’s particular needs for a website.
 If you need a lot of custom functionality or advanced features, you might want to consider working with a web designer.
 If your needs are fairly standard, but you want precise control, a few custom elements, and you have some basic coding skills, a business website template could be the best option for you.